5 Civic Engagement Examples to Help Reinvigorate Collaboration and Communication in Your Neighborhood

 #5 – Produce Your Own News Show

 Video content is another way for a local government to leverage its online presence to encourage more engagement in the community.
-The principle is similar to producing physical content like magazines – remind the community what they have to offer.
+The principle is similar to producing physical content like magazines – reminding the community what they have to offer.

 How Does It Increase Engagement?